-This annual plan outlines the fiscal year (FY) 2017 Department of the Treasury (Treasury or the Department) Office of Inspector General (OIG) audit and investigative priorities.
+This annual plan outlines the fiscal year (FY) 2018 Department of the Treasury (Treasury or the Department) Office of Inspector General (OIG) audit and investigative priorities.
 The planned work focuses on Treasury's major initiatives and challenges, and takes into consideration OIG's Strategic Plan for Fiscal Years 2016-2020.

-As this plan illustrates, we have prioritized our resources to provide oversight of the most significant and highest-risk Treasury programs and operations under our jurisdiction.
-For FY 2017, our oversight efforts will place top priority on the following areas: (1) cyber threats, (2) the continued implementation of the Dodd-Frank Wall Street Reform and Consumer Protection Act, (3) management of Treasury's authorities intended to support and improve the economy, (4) anti-money laundering and terrorist financing/Bank Secrecy Act enforcement, (5) efforts to promote spending transparency and prevent and detect improper payments, and (6) administration of the Gulf Coast Restoration Trust Fund.
+As this plan illustrates, we have prioritized our resources to provide oversight of the most significant and highest-risk Treasury programs and operations across our jurisdictional boundaries.
+For FY 2018, our oversight efforts will place top priority on the following areas: (1) cyber threats, (2) anti-money laundering and terrorist financing/Bank Secrecy Act enforcement, and (3) efforts to promote spending transparency and prevent and detect improper payments.

-Other areas of emphasis for FY 2017 include mandated audits, such as those required by the Government Management Reform Act of 1994, the Federal Information Security Modernization Act of 2014 (FISMA), the Cybersecurity Act of 2015, the Federal Deposit Insurance Act, and the Improper Payments Elimination and Recovery Act of 2010 (IPERA).
+Areas of emphasis for FY 2018 include oversight mandated by law such as the Inspector General Act of 1978, as amended, the Government Management Reform Act of 1994, the Federal Information Security Modernization Act of 2014 (FISMA), the Federal Deposit Insurance Act, and the Improper Payments Elimination and Recovery Act of 2010 (IPERA).
 Additionally, we will continue to perform audit work related to Treasury's responsibilities under the Digital Accountability and Transparency Act of 2014 (DATA Act).